pranjalmaheshka/eco395m-sp23-DataMining/Homework-3/PS3.md

 uses different portions of the data to test and train a model on different iterations.
-The whole dataset was split into 10 different folds to perform this evaluation and the accuracy of the prediction was evaluated by checking the root mean square error (RMSE).

-Among these three different methods, the tree regression model presents the best out-of-sample performance.
+The whole dataset was split into 10 different folds to perform this evaluation and the accuracy of the prediction was evaluated by checking the root mean square error (RMSE).Among these three different methods, the tree regression model presents the best out-of-sample performance.
 The cross validated error for this tree model equals 59,621.

 In the case of the random forest, due to the estimation process, we already have a measure of the out-of-sample performance with the